We know you have questions

 All full-time, degree seeking students on the Danforth Campus are required to have health insurance.
 If you want to waive the WashU provided health insurance you can do so in WebSTAC.
 For more information on how to waive the insurance and who is eligible to do so please check out the health insurance webpage.

-Because in many cases Washington University meets demonstrated financial need with grant/scholarship aid and/or federal work study, you will not see federal loans in your financial assistance offer.
+Because in many cases WashU meets demonstrated financial need with grant/scholarship aid and/or federal work study, you will not see federal loans in your financial aid offer.
 However, most students who complete a FAFSA have eligibility to borrow federal loans if needed.
 Please reach out to your SFS Counselor if you would like to discuss your federal loan eligibility.

 Private loans are available from a variety of lenders outside the University.
 These loans are credit-based and should be viewed as a last resort after other borrowing options have been considered.
 Although terms and rates vary among private lenders, in many cases a Federal Direct Student Loan may provide the student with more beneficial terms and conditions than a private loan.